drummondlab/drummondlab.github.io/team/_posts/1970-01-01-tsuji-junko.md

 alum: false
 ---

-I am a computational scientist in the Getz Lab.
-Prior to fully joining the lab in 2022, I had been working as a computational scientist in the Genomics Platform at [the Broad Institute of MIT and Harvard](https://www.broadinstitute.org/) for developing and benchmarking analysis pipelines to ensure quality control of cancer related sequencing data since 2017.
-My main focus in the lab is going to be single cell data analyses on cancers.
+Junko joined the Getz Lab as a computational scientist in 2022.
+Her main focus in the lab is single cell data analyses on cancers.
+Prior to joining the lab she worked as a computational scientist in the Genomics Platform at [the Broad Institute of MIT and Harvard](https://www.broadinstitute.org/) (2017-2022), developing and benchmarking analysis pipelines to ensure quality control of cancer related sequencing data.

-As for my educational background, I completed my postdoctoral training at the University of Massachusetts Medical School.
-I obtained a Ph.D. and a M.S. in computational biology from the University of Tokyo, and received a B.S. in engineering from Soka University (Japan).
+As for her educational background, she completed my postdoctoral training at the University of Massachusetts Medical School.
+She obtained a Ph.D. and a M.S. in computational biology from the University of Tokyo, and received a B.S. in engineering from Soka University (Japan).

-Outside of work, I love traveling to explore new places and finding nice brewries, distilleries, and wineries on the way.
+Outside of work, she loves traveling to explore new places and finding nice brewries, distilleries, and wineries on the way.